mediafreakch/node-server/README.md

 During development use `npm run watch` (once) to build the project and start watching for changes.

-`npm run serve` will start a local webserver on `http://localhost:8085` so that you can preview your changes.
+`npm start` will start a local webserver on `http://localhost:3000` so that you can preview your changes.
+If you want a different port, set an environment variable `PORT`: `PORT=5000 npm start`.

+To enable logs, set `DEBUG` environment variable: `DEBUG=* npm start`.

-# Task
+# Test

-You are now ready to work on your task.
-To make things easier for you, we have prepared:

-- Basic layout (header & footer), text, list and grid CSS classes (see `src/node_modules/page~global/styles/`)
-- LESS variables you can re-use (`/src/styles/global/`)
-- Boilerplate package for the article component (`src/node_modules/component~article`)
-- Icon classes you can use (`src/node_modules/page~global/styles/icons.less`)
+To run the tests, run `npm test`.
+It will automatically build the project upfront.